contentful/contentful-cli/docs/space/use/README.md

 ```
 Options:
-  --spaceId, -s  ID of the Space to use for other commands
+  --space-id, -s  ID of the Space to use for other commands
 ```